Enumerative Geometry of Del Pezzo Surfaces: On the Relative Gromov-Witten Invariants

 exists. \end{cor} With the above theorem, we can have the following definition: \begin{definition} Given a curve class $\beta\in H_2(Y,\mathbb{Z})$, define the tropical relative Gromov-Witten invariant of genus zero

-\end{definition} \begin{rmk} One would expect that there are $w$ such admissible affine lines and each corresponds to $w$ of the $w$-torsion points.
-In particular, the dependence of $l$ \end{rmk} We expect that all the rational curves with maximal tangency condition are limiting of holomorphic discs, i.e. elements in (\ref{21}).
+\end{definition} \begin{rmk} One would expect that there are $w$ such admissible affine lines and each corresponds to $w$ of the $w$-torsion points. \end{rmk} We expect that all the rational curves with maximal tangency condition are limiting of holomorphic discs, i.e. elements in (\ref{21}).
 Therefore, the compactification of the family of moduli spaces

 gives a cobordism between the moduli spaces of holomorphic discs $\mathcal{M}_{\gamma}(L_u)$ and the moduli space of holomorphic curves with maximal tangency.
 This leads to the following conjecture \begin{conj} The symplectic count of holomorphic curves with maximal tangency is the sum of limit of certain open Gromov-Witten invariants. \end{conj} This is the long-term conjectural relation from open to relative Gromov-Witten invariants, which motivated the earlier work of Li-Song \cite{LS2}.
 If one can further identify the tropical geometry on the base of the special Lagrangian fibration introduced here with the one developed in the Gross-Siebert program.
 Via the tropical/holomorphic correspondence, it also implies the equivalence of the symplectic relative Gromov-Witten invariants with the algebraic relative Gromov-Witten invariants.
 We will see it is indeed the case for $Y=\mathbb{P}^2$ in the next section.
 Although the result is more restrictive and not applies to all projective manifold, the usage of tropical/holomorphic correspondence avoids the difficulty of comparing the fundamental cycles directly.
 We will explore in the direction in the future.